bloominstituteoftechnology/webtesting-iv-challenge/documentation.md

   [
     {
       name: 'Rush',
-      genre: 'Classic Rock',
+      genre: 'Classic Rock'
     },
     {
       name: 'Linkin Park',
-      genre: 'Alt Rock',
+      genre: 'Alt Rock'
     }
   ]
 ```

-### [PUT] /api/bands/123, where 123 is the id of the band that you want to modify.
+### [PUT] /api/bands/123, where `123` is the id of the band that you want to modify.
 #### * For this end point to work you need to have id added to URL and atleast one field to update on the Band object.

    | Endpoint | Type | Data |